- Official text of the Teamster contract

 There is no reinstatement of your vacation leave accumulation rate and eligibility upon returning to a job at the University.

-The University offers a vacation donation program that allows civil service and bargaining unit employees to donate their vacation leave to University employees in need.
+The University offers a vacation donation program that allows civil service and labor represented employees to donate their vacation leave to University employees in need.